sushaz9/reading-notes/learning-markdown.md

 Markdown offers further advantages such as the flexibility of being able to use it quickly and easily with any computing system, and is completely free to all users! 😎

 You can create links really easily too!
-For example, here is a link to the escape rooms I work at [breakoutliverpool.com] (https://breakoutliverpool.com/)
+For example, here is a link to the escape rooms I work at, [Breakout Liverpool](https://breakoutliverpool.com/)